 Ensuring that messages are inclusive and accessible to all people and, in particular, groups that have been historically marginalized, is a key consideration for EMBs.
 EMBs should ensure that they consider the diverse ways people access voter information.
 For example, men in a given country might be more likely to rely on television for voter information, while women might rely on radio messages or conversations with neighbors.
 EMBs can conduct surveys or polls, or consult with organizations that represent people from different marginalized groups, in order to understand how different voters access information and then be responsive to those needs.

-In addition, many social media platforms offer ways for users to easily add accessibility features, such as alternative (alt) text to describe photos for screen readers, posting a transcript for an audio file such as a radio recording, or including subtitles or captions for videos.
+In addition, many social media platforms offer ways for users to easily add accessibility features, such as alternative (alt) text5 to describe photos for screen readers, posting a transcript for an audio file such as a radio recording, or including subtitles or captions6 for videos.
 EMBs that use these features, and that include actors and images of people with disabilities and other diverse identities in their campaigns make their content more inclusive and accessible.
 EMBs can help ensure that the content they produce is accessible by distributing messages in multiple formats, such as sign language, easy-to-read, and local languages, and consulting with civil society organizations on the most commonly used platforms, pages and handles.

 For example, ahead of the August 2020 elections in Sri Lanka, the EMB collaborated with a group of DPOs to create a social media campaign to ensure people with psychosocial disabilities knew they had the right to vote and to raise awareness with political parties of the need to eliminate derogatory language from their political campaigns.
 The campaign, produced both Sinhala and Tamil, reached nearly 50,000 people and resulted in the EMB Chairman releasing a public statement acknowledging the political rights of people with psychosocial disabilities.